VladyslavaTrubikhina/photo-studio-booking/documentation/UsersCredentials.md

 # Users

-Credentials for one administrator and one regular user existing in the app by default.
+Credentials for one administrator and two regular users existing in the app by default.

 | Username | Password          | Account type      |
 |----------|-------------------|-------------------|